Tube and Tyre Basic Guides By Carter Hayes February 26, 2026 8 min read

 • Recheck with soapy water after sealant application and settling.

-• Wait several hours after sealing before a hard ride; monitor regularly after rough use.
+• Wait several hours after sealing before a hard ride.
+Monitor regularly after rough use.

-Common Mistakes: Wrinkles, Bubbles, Raised Edges-And Fixes
+Common Mistakes: Wrinkles, Bubbles, Raised Edges, and Fixes

 prevent tubeless tape issues